-The SIA must provide management measures for all potentially significant negative impacts, and must demonstrate that the hierarchy of avoid and mitigate has been followed.
+The SIA report must provide management measures for all potentially significant negative impacts and must demonstrate that the hierarchy of avoid and mitigate has been followed.
 Options to mitigate social impacts must only be proposed where all reasonable measures relating to project design, location, consultation and implementation have been explored to avoid negative social impacts.

-The SIA must include the following for each proposed management measure:
+The SIA report must include the following for each proposed management measure:

-- the potential impact - a description of the management measure, and an assessment of its adequacy - defined outcomes and performance indicators - residual impacts and how these will be addressed - monitoring and reporting framework.
+- the potential impact - a description of the management measure, and an assessment of its adequacy - · defined outcomes and performance indicators - · residual impacts and how these will be addressed - monitoring and reporting framework.

 Management measures should be outcomes focused, reasonable, relevant, transparent and monitorable.
-The management measures that are developed through the SIA process are to be embedded within the proponent's internal social management systems and will inform the development of the social impact management plan (SIMP).
+The management measures that are developed through the SIA process are to be embedded within the proponent's internal social management systems and will inform the development of the social impact management plan (SIMP) and may inform a CBA between relevant parties.